top of page

 Can I submit more than one screenplay?

 Yes!
 And kudos to you for having multiple projects ready!
 Just make sure to complete a separate submission on Coverfly for each distinct screenplay you'd like to submit.
-For example, if you're submitting as a writing team, any member of the writing team who is of South Asian descent can also submit a different project under their own name.
-NOTE: this does mean paying additional submission fees ($25 from October 1-31) and this does not mean you are able to submit the same project multiple times.
+NOTE: this may mean paying additional submission fees if you're submitting after our No Fee Deadline, and you may NOT submit the same project multiple times.

 Can I apply with one screenplay and workshop a different project during the Lab?

-No. The screenplay you apply with will be used to match you to your mentor, among other things.
-Be sure the screenplay you apply with is the one you want to develop.
+No. The screenplay you apply with will be used to match you to your Mentor Pod, among other things.
+Be sure the screenplay you apply with is the one you want to develop during the Lab.

 Does my script need to be about America?

 Not at all.
-The goal of this Lab is to empower and uplift screenwriters of South Asian descent (whatever they may want to write) and introduce them to the American film industry.
-So the script doesn’t need to be about America specifically, but keep in mind that the film’s audience will be primarily Americans and 1497’s mission is to target the American film market.
+In line with 1497's mission, the goal of this Lab is to empower and uplift screenwriters to write whatever stories they may want to write, and then introduce them to the American film industry.
+So while the script doesn’t need to be about America specifically, keep in mind that 1497’s mission is to target the American film market, which will be the likely audience.

-Is the 1497 Writers Lab only for feature film screenplays?
+Is the 1497 Features Lab only for feature film screenplays?

 Yes.
-However, we are hoping to launch more programs in the future to support talent of South Asian descent in other professions in the industry.
+However, we are hoping to launch more initiatives in the future to support and further our mission.
 Subscribe to our newsletter to be the first to hear about future programming.

 Do I have to fill out the application in one sitting?

 Yes.
-So keep in mind that in addition to basic contact and demographic information, the application asks for links to previous work, an artistic statement (max 500 words - including relevant bio and experience), logline (max 50 words), script synopsis (max 750 words), and the first 10 pages of the screenplay uploaded as a PDF.
-You'll also be asked to confirm that your draft is complete (even though you're only submitting the first 10 pages) and ready for development through the Lab, that you've done your due diligence to protect your intellectual property, and that - if selected as a Finalist or if you are one of the 3 Mentees - you are willing and able to commit to the application and Lab timeline, listed on our Coverfly page.
-The $25 application fee (for applications submitted October 1-31, 2021) can be paid directly through Coverfly.
+So keep in mind that in addition to basic contact and demographic information, the application asks for an artistic statement (max 500 words - including relevant bio and experience), logline (max 50 words), script synopsis (max 750 words), and a full draft of your screenplay uploaded as a PDF.
+You'll also have the option to upload a letter of recommendation, include links to past work, and share any additional information about yourself and your screenplay.
+Note that submitting these optional items (or not) will not impact your overall score, and they will not be included in the blinded Round 1 review.
+Finally, you'll be asked to confirm that your draft is complete and ready for development through the Lab, that you've done your due diligence to protect your intellectual property, and that - if selected as a Finalist or if you are one of the 3 Mentees - you are willing and able to commit to the application and Lab timeline, listed on Coverfly and on our website.
+The application fee (for applications submitted after the No Fee Deadline) can be paid directly through Coverfly.

 What is Coverfly?
 What if I don't have an account?

 Coverfly is a platform to connect writers of all stripes to the industry.
 It allows industry professionals to find you and your work through a searchable database, and also allows you to pursue industry connections through workshops, classes, and submissions to writing competitions.
 We're proud that our Lab is an exclusive partner of Coverfly!
-Plus - it's free to sign up for an account and take advantage of these great programs, including applying for our Features Lab.
+If you don't have a Coverfly account, it is free to sign up for one and take advantage of these great programs, including applying for our Features Lab.
 Check out their website for more information on the benefits of joining Coverfly.
-And if you don't want to sign up for a Coverfly account, no problem!
-Simply go directly to our Features Lab submission page HERE and apply.

-If I’m selected to the semifinals, does my title page count towards the “first 10 pages” of my script?
+I noticed that in Rounds 1 and 2 the Selection Committees will only score the first 10 pages of my screenplay - does my title page count towards the “first 10 pages” of my script?

-No. In fact, to help us with our blind review process, please omit the title page entirely.
+Nope!
+In fact, to support our blind review process, Coverfly automatically hides your title page from Readers.

 What is the “blind review” process?

-For the first round of review, the Readers who are scoring the applications will only receive access to your artistic statement, logline, and synopsis.
+For the first round of review, the Selection Committee members who are scoring the applications will only receive access to your artistic statement, logline, synopsis, and script with the title page removed.
 All other identifying information (including name, contact information, and nationality) will be removed from your application, making it effectively “blind.”
-The applications will then be read and scored on a rubric by at least two Readers, who are working professionals in the film industry.
-The top scorers will move on to the semi-final round, in which the identifying features are restored before applications are reviewed by all the 1497 team.
+The applications will then be read and scored on a rubric by at least two Round 1 Selection Committee members, who are working professionals in the film industry.
+We follow this blind review process to do our best to remove unconscious bias from the scoring process.
+The top scorers will move on to the semi-final round, in which the identifying features are restored before applications are reviewed by the Round 2 Selection Committee.

-The ten finalists’ scripts will be read by six people, half of whom will be part of a Selection Committee made up of people who read and give feedback to scripts for a living, and the other half of whom are part of the 1497 team.
-All six will score the full script on a rubric and provide written feedback.
-Should a Finalist desire to see this feedback, they will receive four paragraphs of feedback total (one from each member of the Script Advisory Team who read/reviewed the script and one from 1497 collectively), regardless of whether or not they are named one of the three finalists.
+The ten finalists’ scripts will be read by eight people, five of whom will be Round 3 Selection Committee members (people who read and give feedback to scripts for a living), and the other three of whom are part of Team 1497.
+Everyone will score your full script on a rubric and provide written feedback.
+After the Mentees are announced and if you are one of our 10 Finalists, you will receive about six paragraphs of feedback (one from each Round 3 Selection Committee member who read/reviewed your script and one from 1497 collectively), regardless of whether or not you are named one of the the Mentees.
+We hope this feedback will at least support the next draft of your script's development!

 If I submit my screenplay, do I still own the rights to my work?

 Yes of course - it’s yours!
-Please read the 1497 Writers Lab Submission Agreement for more information.
-If accepted to the Lab as one of the three Mentees, there are additional Agreements to sign with your Mentor and Advisors, as well as an NDA to further protect your work.
+Please read the 1497 Features Lab Terms and Submission Agreement for more information.
+If accepted to the Lab as one of the three Mentees, there is an additional Agreement to sign, and it includes an NDA to further protect your work.

 Why does 1497 define South Asia as comprising Afghanistan, Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka?